MA Overview

 Our

-Master of Arts degree programs in the School of Teacher Education have
+master's degree programs in the School of Teacher Education have

 high expectations for participant commitment to learning, personal

-development, and inquiry.
+growth and development, and inquiry.

 These advanced degrees are